davidxmoody/davidxmoody.com/src/posts/2015-05-25-publishing-my-first-npm-package.md

 I wanted to change that.
 This is the story of how I published my first npm package and what I learned along the way.

+TODO put in a direct link to npm/GitHub here

 ## The problem I wanted to solve